sierrafromcalifornia/Letterboxd-Recommender-Project/README.md

 *  The Movie Data (`movie_data.csv`): this dataset gives us over 250K film's unique ID, title, and year of release.
 *  The Ratings Data (`ratings_export.csv`): this dataset shows over 8M recorded ratings from a range of 1-10 that Letterboxd's top 4,000 users have submitted according to the particular film.
 Note that on the app itself there is a five star scale, however the 1-10 split data reflects each half star by assigning it a number (4.5 becomes 9, 5 becomes 10).

-Due to the lengthy size of our datasets (over 250K films, 8M film reviews), I recommend heading to the Sam's link above for download instructions and to get the very latest version of scraped data.
+**NOTE:** Due to the lengthy size of our datasets (over 250K films, 8M film reviews), I recommend heading to the Sam's link above for download instructions and to get the very latest version of scraped data.

 ## Methods & Results